 Amazon uses in-app marketing to engage, convert, and retain users.
 The app has an easy login feature—one of the top reasons why 51% of users prefer mobile apps to browsers.

-Amazon uses in-app tiles and banners to promote personalized deals and discounts based on users’ interests and behaviors, so they keep coming back for more.
+Amazon uses in-app messages in tiles and banners to promote personalized deals and discounts based on users’ interests and behaviors, so they keep coming back for more.
 It uses full-page banners to highlight the deals during larger events like the Black Friday sale.
 The app also provides guided navigation, displays time-sensitive discounts and offers, and reminds users to finish a pending task.

 Additionally, it upsells and cross-sells using relevant and personalized recommendations to increase AOV, strengthen customer relationships, and boost loyalty.
 In fact, Amazon’s recommendation engine drives 35% of its revenue.